mananshah99/tupac/README.md

 # TUPAC 2016 Tumor Proliferation Assessment Grand Challenge

-This repository implements a complete pipeline to grade the severity of tumors in unlabeled whole slide images as part of the TUPAC 2016 challenge.
+This repository implements multiple complete pipelines to grade the severity of tumors in unlabeled whole slide images as part of the TUPAC 2016 challenge.

 ## Pipeline-based Approach